 After a non-eventful takeoff, drinks and dinner were served.
 There were 3 choices: Korean chicken japchae (glass noodle), braised beef with rice and a vegetarian pasta option.

 Since April, Etihad have launched a new concept of bistro dining.
-Gone are the salad/appetiser, which I am not a fan of anyway.
-However the main courses are actually bigger in portion size now with a bigger and deeper tray.
+Gone are the salad/appetizer.
+The main courses became slightly bigger in portion size now with a bigger and deeper tray.
 In a bid to cut cost, flight attendant built up the food tray with main course, bread roll, dessert and cutlery.

-I had the Korean chicken japchae, which tasted very good!
-There were plenty of chicken as well.
-The dessert brownie cake was all right but as someone with a sweet tooth, I'd have preferred a more proper dessert than a packaged cake.
+I had the Korean chicken japchae, which tasted quite good!
+The dessert brownie cake was ok but as someone with a sweet tooth, I'd have preferred a more proper dessert than a packaged cake.
 (Update: It seems Etihad have now brought back a better quality dessert now)

 In addition to the complimentary coffee, tea, beer, spirit, juice and soft drinks in Economy, there was a Sweet or Salty menu in the seat back, from which you could purchase premium items like Starbucks branded coffee, Thorntons hot chocolate, cold cut meat and cheeseboard etc.

 After dinner, I met a dance band from Saudi Arabia travelling on-board; Al Raya Al Douwaliah from Dammam.
 They performed some dances and invited me to join them dancing at 36,000 ft!

 Back to my seat, I enjoyed watching Wimbledon tennis on Live TV in the E-box in-flight entertainment.
 In fact, I could enjoy 2 programs at the same time with the help of the small handset.